Housing Accelerator Fund

 In receiving the grant, New Westminster has committed to implementing an action plan that includes seven initiatives to meet the housing supply targets.

-• Affordable Housing Acceleration – Phase 2: Amend the Official Community Plan to allow qualifying affordable housing projects in a six story apartment building in areas designated for townhouses This initiative is a continuation of Phase 1 and another round of consultation was undertaken in March 2025.
+Affordable Housing Acceleration – Phase 2: Amended the Official Community Plan to allow qualifying affordable housing projects through site-specific rezoning for up to six storeys, in areas designated for townhouses.
+This phase also pre-zoned residential properties within Tiers 2 and 3 of New Westminster's Transit Oriented Development Areas to permit these projects.
+Another round of consultation was undertaken in March 2025.
+Phase 2 bylaw amendments were adopted by Council in February 2026.
 See the Affordable Housing Acceleration webpage for more information.

-• Townhouse Acceleration: Pre-zone lands to make it easier to construct new townhouse units.
-The process would explore the possibility of allowing larger units and the inclusion of lock off units.
-Consideration would be given to expanding the townhouse land use designation to more areas of the city.
+Townhouse Acceleration: Designated and pre-zoned areas to make it easier to construct new townhouse units.
 This initiative was launched in May 2024 and community engagement took place in March 2025.
-See the Infill Housing and Townhouse Accelerator webpage for more information.
+Amendments to the Official Community Plan were adopted by Council in February 2026.
+See the Townhouse Accelerator webpage for more information.

 Housing Supply Targets